 Sign up to get notified (infrequently!) of book launches, promotions, and advanced reading copy opportunities.

-Advanced reader copies: Q4, 2024 (estimated)
+Advanced reader copies: Q1, 2025

 Note: Cover artwork to be finalized.